hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ### How does the simulator works ?

+The DMTF Redfish Mockup Server is does not implement any

-When a Redfish client sends a GET request to an endpoint to the Redfish Mockup Server (aka simulator), it responds with the `index.json` file located in the directory corresponding of
+When a Redfish client sends a GET request to the Redfish Mockup Server (aka simulator), it responds with the `index.json` file located in the directory of the requested endpoint.

 ### Using iLOrest against a Mockup Server